Research

 Books, novel cycles, satirical forms, symbolic analyses, videos, sound works, public formulas, comments and the multilingual archive are not separate content products.
 They are different ways of recording one long investigation.

-At the centre of Ashraellen is not content production, but the observation of how a human being loses contact with reality, meaning, inner freedom and living truth; how interpretation replaces direct perception; how the ego builds defences; how thought becomes a cage; how pain turns into worldview; and how language, system, ideology, religion, the digital environment or personal trauma begin to think in place of the human being.
+At the centre of Ashraellen is not content production, but the observation of how a human being loses contact with reality, meaning, inner freedom and living Truth; how interpretation replaces direct perception; how the ego builds defences; how thought becomes a cage; how pain turns into worldview; and how language, system, ideology, religion, the digital environment or personal trauma begin to think in place of the human being.

 Literary form is not decoration for an idea here.
 It becomes a way of knowing.
 A novel allows the mechanism to be lived from within.
 Satire reveals self-deception without moralising.
 A short formula records the moment of recognition.
 Video and sound carry rhythm, pressure and state.
 The website preserves traces of the inquiry outside the disappearing flow of social media.